OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/07-access-controls.md

 8. If long authenticated sessions are allowed, periodically re-validate a user's authorization
 9. Implement account auditing and enforce the disabling of unused accounts
 10. The application must support termination of sessions when authorization ceases
+11. Restrict function-level access to consumers with explicit permissions
+12. Restrict direct object references to only authorized users with explicit permissions to specific data items
+    to mitigate insecure direct object reference (IDOR) and broken object level authorization (BOLA)
+13. Restrict access to user and data attributes to consumers with explicit permissions to specific fields to mitigate broken object property level authorization (BOPLA)
+14. Restrict access security-relevant configuration information to only authorized users who have been allowed access through multiple layers of security, including continuous consumer identity verification, device security posture assessment, and contextual risk analysis
+15. Server side implementation and presentation layer representations of access control rules should not differ in such a way that they allow for business functionality and rules to be compromised
+16. Enforce application logic flows to comply with business rules

 #### References